lyft/flinkk8soperator/docs/crd.md

       correct environment variables are set for High availability mode.

     * **systemMemoryFraction** `type:float64`
-      A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
+      A value between 0 and 1 that represents % of container memory dedicated to the system.
 The remaining memory is given to the job manager.

     * **nodeSelector** `type:map[string]string`
       Configuration for the node selectors used for the job manager.